Social Work Degrees: What You'll Study

-Social Service Delivery Systems: Federal, state, private not-for-profit and for-profit social service delivery system's purpose, structure, and professional roles.
+Social Service Delivery Systems: Federal, state, not-for-profit and for-profit social service delivery system's purpose, structure and professional roles.
 Includes 40 volunteer hours.

-Foundations of Social Work Practice: Theoretical foundation and skill base for effective culturally competent communication and interviewing with individuals, families, small groups, and larger systems.
+Foundations of Social Work Practice: Understand the theoretical foundation and skills for effective culturally competent communication and interviewing with individuals, families, small groups and larger systems.

 Micro Human Behavior in the Social Environment: Human behavior in the social environment throughout the life cycle, analyzing theories of human development within an integrative multidimensional framework.

-Social Work Practice: Introduces social work methods, emphasizing the following skills: relationship development, cross-cultural interviewing, communication patterns, and case-recording.
+Social Work Practice: Learn social work methods, with an emphasis on the following skills: relationship development, cross-cultural interviewing, communication patterns, and case-recording.

-Research Methods in Social Work: Applies scientific principles to field practice, problem formulation, intervention procedures, and impact assessment in social work.
+Research Methods in Social Work: Applies scientific principles to field practice, problem formulation, intervention procedures and impact assessment.

-Statistics for Social Workers: Teaches social work students how to use and interpret descriptive and inferential statistics in social work practice.
+Statistics for Social Workers: Learn how to use and interpret descriptive and inferential statistics in social work practice.

-Macro Human Behavior in the Social Environment: Human behavior in the social environment, focusing on groups, organizations and communities and examining theoretical perspectives in a macro context.
+Macro Human Behavior in the Social Environment: Focuses on groups, organizations and communities and examining theoretical perspectives in a macro context.

-- Diversity and Oppression in a Social Work Context: Issues of social inequality related to race, ethnicity, gender, sexual orientation, and disability.
+- Diversity and Oppression in a Social Work Context: Students learn the issues of social inequality related to race, ethnicity, gender, sexual orientation and disability.

 Master of Social Work (MSW)